babel/website/_posts/2015-10-31-setting-up-babel-6.md

 share_text: "Setting up Babel 6"
 ---

 Babel 6 is fresh off the press and we’re still getting a lot sorted out.
-In the past two days has seen more activity on GitHub and Slack than ever before.
+In the past two days we've seen more activity on GitHub and Slack than ever before.
 Everyone who has been helping out has been doing a great job.

 However, the documentation is still lacking at this point, I’m currently going through and creating an entirely new “Getting Started” section of the site.